Arunachal: Pasighat Police arrested two accused of a murder case committed in Guwahati

 “Such prompt action reflects our commitment for inter-state coordination between police agencies in order to crack down on anti-social elements taking refuge in other states”, said Dr. Sachin Kumar Singal, Supt. of Police, East Siang district here today.

 On 17/03/2024 at around 1755 hrs a telephonic information was received from Insp.
-Manjit Tarang O.C P.S Khetri (Assam), informing that the prime accused person of Khetri P.S C/No.36/2024 U/S 302/34 IPC, namely Shri Sanjay Urang, S/o Lt.
+Manjit Tarang O.C P.S Khetri (Assam), informing that the prime accused person of Khetri P.S C/No.36/2024 U/S 302/34 IPC, namely Sanjay Urang, S/o Lt.
 Sunil Urang of Village Sakhura, PS-Khetri, Dist-Kamrup Metro, Assam has been absconding and was learnt that he might be hiding in and around Pasighat area, informed police sources.

 On receipt of above information, Insp.
 Ige Lollen, OC PS Pasighat, along with SI K. Tangha, H/C Tai Kampong, Ct.
 P. Chaejong and Ct.
 O. Modi left to conduct a search operation under supervision of SP East Siang.